Close-up of a glass of remineralized RO water on a kitchen counter with mineral drops and a TDS meter nearby

 No plumbing is involved, which makes it a practical choice for renters or small households who cannot or do not want to modify their under-sink setup.

-The limitation is variability: mineral output differs by pitcher model, and cartridges typically need replacing every one to three months.
+Not all pitchers deliver equally.
+Mineral output varies significantly by model and cartridge type, and replacement intervals typically run every one to three months depending on usage volume.
 Some pitchers add a meaningful amount of calcium and magnesium; others add less than their marketing suggests.

 Blending with Spring Water: No Device Needed